Self-similar shock wave solutions of the non-linear Maxwell equations: Theory and Results

 Maxwell equations in vacuum are linear in the fields of ${\bf{ B}}$ and ${\bf{E}}$.
 Many hundred telephone conversation can propagate parallel on a single microwave link without any distortion.
 Another experimental evidence of the linearity is the idea of linear superposition.
 In optics white light is refracted by a prism into the color of the rainbow and recombined into white light again.
 There are of course, circumstances when non-linear effects occur in magnetic materials or in crystals responding to intense laser beams like frequency doubling.

-Our non-linear Maxwell equation is, however defined in a complete different way, namely through the following non-linear (material) or constitutive equations \eq \mu({\bf{H}}) = a {\bf{H}}^{q} \epsilon({\bf{E}}) = b{\bf{E}}^{r} \eqe
+Our non-linear Maxwell equation is, however defined in a complete different way, namely through the following non-linear material ( or constitutive) equations \eq \mu({\bf{H}}) = a {\bf{H}}^{q}, \epsilon({\bf{E}}) = b{\bf{E}}^{r}, \eqe

-where all the four free parameters (a,b,q,r) are real numbers (for physical reasons $\epsilon({\bf{E}}) \cdot \mu({\bf{H}}) > 0$ ) and the a and b are present to fix the physical dimensions.
-(Such power law dependence of material constants are well known in different flow problems like in heat propagation \cite{zeld} where the heat conduction constant can have temperature dependence $\kappa \sim T^{\nu}$.)
-Note, that via this relation we define space and time dependent(dynamical) material equations which are still local in space and time.
+where all the four free parameters (a,b,q,r) are real numbers (for physical reasons $\epsilon({\bf{E}}) \cdot \mu({\bf{H}}) > 0$ ) and the parameters $a$ and $b$ are present to fix the proper physical dimensions.
+(Such power law dependence of material constants are popular in different flow problems like in heat propagation \cite{zeld} where the heat conduction constant can have temperature dependence like $\kappa \sim T^{\nu}$.)
+Note, that through these relations we define space and time dependent(dynamical) material equations which are still local in space and time.
+(We neglect now the metamaterials where $\epsilon$ and $\mu$ could have negative values \cite{ves}.)